daneofmanythings/wohrdle/README.md

 ```
 go build
 ```
-Then to run the program enter the full path to where you cloned the repository.
+Then, to run the program, enter the full path to where you cloned the repository.
 Ex:
 ```
 $HOME/Downloads/wohrdle
 ```
-or `./wohrdle` from the project root.
+or, from the repository root, run: `./wohrdle`

-#### 3. Run from the souce directory
+#### 3. Run from the source directory

-If you don't want to save the built binary, run this from the project root to run the program as a one-off.
+If you don't want to save the built binary, run this from the repository root to run the app as a one-off.
 ```
 go run main.go
 ```